Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Preliminaries

-for all $r\ge 0$, where $V_{p_0}(r)$ denotes the volume of the geodesic ball $B_{p_0}(r)$. \end{lemma} Using this lemma, we obtain the volume growth at any point.
-This can be regarded as an analog of the Bishop's theorem for Riemannian manifolds with nonnegative Ricci curvature. \begin{proposition} Let $(M,g, f)$ be an $n$-dimensional complete non-compact shrinker with $p_0\in M$ as in Lemma \ref{potenesti}.
-For any point $p\in M$, there exists a constant $C(n)$ depending on $n$ such that
+where $V_{p_0}(r)$ denotes the volume of the geodesic ball $B_{p_0}(r)$. \end{lemma} Lemma \ref{volesti} gives a volume growth at any point.
+This can be regarded as an analog of the Bishop's theorem for manifolds with nonnegative Ricci curvature.

+\begin{proposition} Let $(M,g, f)$ be an $n$-dimensional complete non-compact shrinker with $p_0\in M$ as in Lemma \ref{potenesti}.
+For any point $p\in M$,

 for all $r\ge r(p,p_0)$. \end{proposition} \begin{proof}[Proof of Proposition \ref{volesti2}] For any point $p\in M$ and $r>0$,